-The focus of this submission is to recommend amendments or inclusions for the improvement of the Greater Gariwerd Landscape Draft Management Plan (the Plan).
+This submission is made on behalf of over four hundred VCC members and with feedback or direct input from many of them.
+Its focus is to recommend amendments or inclusions for the improvement of the Greater Gariwerd Landscape Draft Management Plan (the Plan).